tchase56/vscode_demo/README.md

 ### Copilot Examples

 1. Writing code from a comment
-    * to recreate the results open copilot/copilot_example.py
+    * To recreate the results open copilot/copilot_example.py
-        * delete the code under the comment
+        * Delete the code under the comment
-        * put cursor to the right of the comment, hit enter, repeatedly hit tab until the function is complete
+        * Put cursor to the right of the comment, hit enter, repeatedly hit tab until the function is complete

 ![Screenshot](images/function_from_comment.png)

 ![Screenshot](images/df_manipulation_from_comment.png)

 2. Automatically generate docstrings
-    * to recreate the results open copilot/copilot_example.py
+    * To recreate the results open copilot/copilot_example.py
-        * delete the docstring in the "add_inputs" function
+        * Delete the docstring in the "add_inputs" function
-        * put cursor to the right of the first line in the function, hit enter, repeatedly hit tab until the function is complete
+        * Put cursor to the right of the first line in the function, hit enter, repeatedly hit tab until the function is complete

 ![Screenshot](images/generate_docstring_from_function.png)

 3. Translating code in GitHub Copilot Labs
-    * example translating pandas to sql
+    * Example translating pandas to sql
-    * to recreate the translation open copilot/copilot_example.py
+    * To recreate the translation open copilot/copilot_example.py
-        * highlight the section of code where a dataframe is sorted
+        * Highlight the section of code where a dataframe is sorted
-        * click on the GitHub Copilot Labs extension
+        * Click on the GitHub Copilot Labs extension
-        * under the "LANGUAGE TRANSLATION" tab select "sql" for "Translate code into", then select the Ask Copilot button
+        * Under the "LANGUAGE TRANSLATION" tab select "sql" for "Translate code into", then select the Ask Copilot button

 ![Screenshot](images/code_translation.png)